 You should list activity in SI units (becquerels).
-Write the prefix kilo-, mega-, giga-, tera- or peta- clearly (in full) to minimise the risk of error.
+Write the prefix kilo-, mega-, giga-, etc. clearly (in full) to minimise the risk of error.
+For natural thorium and natural and depleted uranium, give their mass in kilograms.

 Rounding up substances of nominal activity